 1. Gardening burns calories, obviously.

 I already talked about it, and you already know it.
 More moving = more calories burned.
 But if you look at the graphic above, you can see that different tools and different gardening activities activate different muscles.
-Starting a vegetable garden may just be a great new way for you to
+Starting a vegetable garden may just be a great new way for you to get burning!
+I love to use my Garmin activity tracker when gardening – I always burn way more than expected!

 2. Gardening gets you off of your screens and outside.